e-gov/GOVSSO/TechnicalSpecification.md

 Issued Logout Tokens are linked to ID Tokens via the `sid` claim.
 Each client application is expected to internally keep track of the ID Token `sid` claim and client application session relations.
 Meaning that each application session during which GOVSSO authentication was used, must hold the `sub` and `sid` values of ID Tokens that were issued during that application session.

-A Logout Token contains a `sub` claim, a `sid` claim, or both.
-If a `sid` claim is present, the client application must log out all client application sessions that contain the same `sid` value.
-If only a `sub` claim is present, then all client application sessions with the same `sub` value must be logged out.
-Logout Tokens with only a `sub` value are issued only if the logout was initiated by GOVSSO server (not a client application).
+A Logout Token contains a `sid` claim.
+The client application must log out all client application sessions that contain the same `sid` value.

 OIDC Logout Tokens can be encrypted but GOVSSO Logout Tokens are not encrypted.